matthewbowling123/MakerBot-Project/README.md

 ### Typing Arm
 We also ran into a problem with changing the arm already on the printer due to it not being designed for typing.
 We ended up removing a large portion of it and replacing it with a 3D part and a servo that would be used as an arm to punch the keys.
 This initially did not work as the arm came in at an angle that did not press the keys right.
 So I designed an arm that came in at a better angle.
 ### Stepper Fits
 Another problem we ran into was that the replacement steppers were a little bit longer than the original.
-This was not a problem for most of the replacements except the one for the x axis. we needed to design a part that would hold the stepper back just enough so that nothing would obstruct its rotation.
+This was not a problem for most of the replacements except the one for the x axis. we needed to design a part that would hold the stepper back just enough so that nothing would obstruct its rotation. putting this part in was incredibly difficult because it was really tight but ended up fitting
 ![unnamed](https://user-images.githubusercontent.com/112979288/217354597-351d8de1-489a-4bbc-abcf-782780c5e713.jpg)
+### limit switches

 ## Parts
 ### Arm